jundalisay/superb/content/en/research/confucius/analects/chapter-19.md

-+++
+---
+heading: "Chapter 19 of The Analects Simplified"
-title=  "Teachings of Various Chief Disciples" description=  "The learned official who when he sees danger ahead will risk his very life, who when he sees a chance of success is mindful of what is just and proper" image=  "/covers/analects.png" linkb=  "/research/confucius/analects/chapter-18" linkbtext=  "Chapter 18" linkf=  "/research/confucius/analects/chapter-20" linkftext=  "Chapter 20" heading=  "Chapter 19"
+title: "Teachings of Various Chief Disciples"
+description: "The learned official who when he sees danger ahead will risk his very life, who when he sees a chance of success is mindful of what is just and proper"
-+++
+date: 2020-01-18
+image: "/covers/analects.png"
+linkb: "/research/confucius/analects/chapter-18"
+linkbtext: "Chapter 18"
+linkf: "/research/confucius/analects/chapter-20"
+linkftext: "Chapter 20"
+---

+{{< r a="Tsz-Chang" >}}
-Tsz-chang=  The learned official who when he sees danger ahead will risk his very life, who when he sees a chance of success is mindful of what is just and proper, who in his religious acts is mindful of the duty of reverence, and when in mourning thinks of his loss, is indeed a fit and proper person for his place."
+The learned official who when he sees danger ahead will risk his very life, who when he sees a chance of success is mindful of what is just and proper, who in his religious acts is mindful of the duty of reverence, and when in mourning thinks of his loss, is indeed a fit and proper person for his place."

 If a person hold to virtue but never advance in it, and if he have faith in right principles and do not build himself up in them, how can he be regarded either as having such, or as being without them?
+{{< /r >}}

 Tsz-hi's disciples asked Tsz-chang his views about intercourse with others.

 "What says your Master?" he rejoined.
 "He says," they replied, "'Associate with those who are qualified, and repel from you such as are not,'" Tsz-chang then said, "That is different from what I have learnt.
 A superior man esteems the worthy and wise, and bears with all.
 He makes much of the good and capable, and pities the incapable.
 Am I eminently worthy and wise?�who is there then among men whom I will not bear with?
 Am I not worthy and wise?�others will be minded to repel me=  I have nothing to do with repelling them."

+---

-Sayings of Tsz-hi�= �
+Sayings of Tsz-hi:

 "Even in inferior pursuits there must be something worthy of contemplation, but if carried to an extreme there is danger of fanaticism; hence the superior man does not engage in them.
 "The student who daily recognizes how much he yet lacks, and as the months pass forgets not what he has succeeded in learning, may undoubtedly be called a lover of learning.
 "Wide research and steadfast purpose, eager questioning and close reflection�all this tends to humanize a man.
 "As workmen spend their time in their workshops for the perfecting of their work, so superior men apply their minds to study in order to make themselves thoroughly conversant with their subjects.
 "When an inferior man does a wrong thing, he is sure to gloss it over.